 In addition to the specific hardware requirements for a ZENworks Server, the server used to store image files must meet the following requirements:

 Fixed IP Address: When you connect to the Imaging Server during an imaging operation, you must do so using the fixed IP address or DNS name of the Imaging Server.

 Enough Space to Store Device Images: Unless you use compression (which is enabled by default) for your device images, they are nearly the same size as the data on the device hard disk, which could be many gigabytes.

-If you want to store an image locally (on a CD, DVD, or hard disk) rather than on an Imaging Server, see Using a CD or DVD for Disconnected Imaging Operations and Using a Hard Disk for Disconnected Imaging Operations.
+If you want to store an image locally (on a CD, DVD, or hard disk) rather than on an Imaging Server, see Using a CD, DVD or bootable USB for Disconnected Imaging Operations and Using a Hard Disk for Disconnected Imaging Operations.